Kissing the Blarney Stone and visiting the Castle

 What a blessing to be collected from the airport by two lovely people we have never met.

-We Couchsurfed in Brazil.
+We stayed with friends in Brazil.
 She knew a lovely Brazilian – Irish couple, and they invited us to stay.

-What’s more we got lost on the way to the Couch-surfing, and asked a Brazilian – UK couple directions.
+What’s more we got lost on the way to the house, and asked a Brazilian – UK couple directions.

 They now work in missions with the Brazilian – Irish couple.

-And so here we are, staying with the Irish girls parents.
+And so here we are, staying with the Irish ladies parents.

 Yes, staying.
 Two total strangers have us into their home, and have cooked us a lovely warm dinner, offered us our own room with a warm and cosy bed, and now after a lovely breakfast we have been dropped to the Blarney Castle to go exploring.